BillyZhong/cs/algorithms/quickselect/README.md

 ```
 ## Time Complexity
 The quickselect runs in linear `O(n)` time.
 This is because
+the algorithm works on a fraction of the previous array each
-the algorithm has a number of total operations similar to that
+time and thus has a number of total operations similar to that
 of a geometric series with a ratio of `0 < r < 1`.
 Taking the upper
 bound, the number of operations can be represented by the infinite
 sum